chilts/modb-dyno-leveldb/README.md

 and the hash is a long set of characters.

 It's this hash which is the most interesting.
 What this hash says is that if you hash each and every changeset, you end up with this hash.
-Take note of this idea, since it is important when we start using level-dyno in a distributed environment.
+Take note of this idea, since it is important when we start using dyno-leveldb in a distributed environment.
 If another instance of level-node has these exact same 5 operations, with the same timestamps and the same values, then we can be sure that both instances are *exactly* the same.